Hot German Potato Salad Recipe

 I tried to track down the maker with no success and set off on a quest to recreate this recipe for myself, and I am every so happy to say that I have landed on something that is every bit as tasty.
 Be warned, this recipe requires a good amount of prep time, so this is not a dish you whip up half an hour before an event, and the longer you have to let it warm the better!

 A crockpot is a super handy tool to have to keep this dish warming while you wait for mealtime.

 Hot German Potato Salad

-1/3 cup white vinegar (I actually use just a hair under 1/2 cup)
+1/3 cup white vinegar (I actually use just a smidge under 1/2 cup)

 I hope you enjoy this recipe as much as I do!
 It takes a little work but is so worth it, and I only make it once a year so it's a nice treat for this savory lovin' gal.

 Like The Eco-Friendly Family on Facebook to get great green living tips & more!